geoserver/geoserver/doc/en/user/source/community/wps-download/mapAnimationDownload.rst

  * ``decoration`` : the name of a decoration layout to be added on top of the map
  * ``time`` : a WMS ``time`` specification used to drive the selection of times across the layers in the map, and to control the frame generation in the animation
  * ``width`` and ``height`` : size of the output map/animation (and in combination with bounding box, also controls the output map scale)
- * ``layer``: a list of layer specifications, from a client side point of view (thus, a layer can be composed of multiple server side layers)
+ * ``layer``: a list of layer specifications, from a client side point of view (thus, a layer can be composed of multiple server side layers).
+When dwn:DecorationName layer option is used, it allows to define a specific layout that will be used when decorations are applied to the layer.
+It allows to render more than one Legend on the resulting image, when having more than one Layer declared.
+ * ``headerheight`` : height size of a header space allocated at top of rendered map.
+It's an optional parameter, that forces to shrink the maps view height in order to avoid overlapping header over the maps.
+In combination with the use of layer specification options allows to group decorators at the top of resulting image.

 The layer specification
 +++++++++++++++++++++++